-When I encounter someone like this, I know that while providing my services, I will also have to educate them from scratch about what is expected, and they’ll probably resist or question everything I say because it doesn’t match the aforementioned weird ideas which they picked up from novels, or the TV, or from a confident-seeming person on Reddit.
+When I encounter someone like this, I know that while providing my services, I will also have to educate them from scratch about what is expected, and they’ll probably resist or question everything I say because it doesn’t match the aforementioned weird ideas which they picked up from other unpublished authors, the TV, or from a confident-seeming person on Reddit.

 They ask strange questions like how much more likely – as a percentage – the book is to be accepted for publication if they follow my advice.
 There’s no percentage of likelihood that a publisher will think your book is a good fit for their list, that’s simply not a thing.

 They have a list of things for me to do, some of which I don’t do, none of which are likely to happen: ‘I want you to sell my self-published books to traditional publishers and then get them turned into a TV series or movie’.
 (That one is practically verbatim, by the way, and not limited to one enquiry.)